Displayed Categories: Fibrations

 As with the standard definition, cartesian lifts are unique up to isomorphism.
 Proposition~\ref{prop:unique-lifts} below shows that when \(\D\) is univalent, they are literally unique.

 An important example in our applications of interest is the arrow category:

-\begin{proposition}[\coqident{Codomain}{cartesian_iff_isPullback}] For any category \(\C\), consider the displayed category $\slice{\C}$ of slices of \(\C\), as in Example~\ref{ex:arr-displayed}.\ref{item:slice} above.
-An arrow $h : \dto{f}{k}{g}$ in $\slice{\C}$ is cartesian exactly if its associated commuting square is a pullback.
-The displayed category $\slice{\C}$ is a weak fibration just if all pullbacks exist in \(\C\), and a (cloven) fibration just if \(\C\) has chosen pullbacks. \end{proposition}
+\begin{proposition}[\coqident{Codomain}{cartesian_iff_isPullback}] For any category \(\C\), consider the displayed category \(\slice{\C}\) of slices of \(\C\), as in Example~\ref{ex:arr-displayed}.\ref{item:slice} above.
+An arrow \(h : \dto{f}{k}{g}\) in \(\slice{\C}\) is cartesian exactly if its associated commuting square is a pullback.
+The displayed category \(\slice{\C}\) is a weak fibration just if all pullbacks exist in \(\C\), and a (cloven) fibration just if \(\C\) has chosen pullbacks. \end{proposition}

 Finally, we transfer the definition of \emph{split} fibrations.
-It seems likely to us that---as with the hom-set condition for categories---split fibrations in the type-theoretic setting should include a setness condition in order to be as useful and well-behaved as classically: \begin{definition}[\coqident{Fibrations}{is_split}] Say a fibration \(\D\) over \(\C\) is \emph{split} if: \begin{itemize} \item each $\dob{\D}{c}$ is a set; and \item the chosen lifts of idenities are identities, and the chosen lift of any composite is the composite of the individual lifts. \end{itemize} \end{definition}
+It seems likely to us that---as with the hom-set condition for categories---split fibrations in the type-theoretic setting should include a setness condition in order to be as useful and well-behaved as classically: \begin{definition}[\coqident{Fibrations}{is_split}] Say a fibration \(\D\) over \(\C\) is \emph{split} if: \begin{enumerate} \item each \(\dob{\D}{c}\) is a set; and \item the chosen lifts of identities are identities, and the chosen lift of any composite is the composite of the individual lifts. \end{enumerate} \end{definition}